 About Bhupendra Brahmabhatt

-Bhupendra grew up in Kenya, East Africa, moving to the United Kingdom during the 1970s.
-He now lives in Pinner, Middlesex and is a member of Harrow Writers’ Circle.
+Bhupendra (1952-2019) grew up in Kenya, East Africa, moving to the United Kingdom during the 1970s.
+He now lives in Pinner, Middlesex and was a member of Harrow Writers’ Circle until it closedin 2019.
 Currently, he is working on a non-fiction book of Indian film (Bollywood).

 Bhupendra writes for pleasure and pastime, sense of achievement.
 He notes doing something creative such as writing fiction takes one to another world which can be quite enjoyable.